Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Quantifying lopsided asymmetry in the density distribution

-For the model \textbf{gSadE001dir33}, initially ($t=0$) there was no discernible lopsidedness in the outer part as inferred from the $A_1/A_0$ value close to zero in the outer disc regions.
-A prominent coherent lopsidedness appears only after the first pericentre passage of the satellite; the average $A_1/A_0$ value reaches close to $0.4$; followed by a decrease in the $A_1/A_0$ value as the satellite moves farther away after the pericentre passage.
-The strong lopsidedness reappears after the second pericentre passage of the satellite galaxy, marked by an increase in the average $A_1/A_0$ value in the outer disc region ($\sim 4.5 -6 R_{\rm d}$).
+Next, we study the temporal evolution of the $m=1$ lopsidedness in the stellar density distribution of the host galaxy for the minor merger models considered here.
+For the model gSadE001dir33, initially ($t=0$) there was no discernible lopsidedness in the outer part as inferred from the $A_1/A_0$ value close to zero in the outer disc regions (see top right panel of Fig.~\ref{fig:lopsided_radial}).
+A prominent coherent lopsidedness appears only after the first pericenter passage of the satellite; the average $A_1/A_0$ value reaches close to $0.4$; followed by a decrease in the $A_1/A_0$ value as the satellite moves farther away after the pericenter passage.
+The strong lopsidedness reappears after the second pericenter passage of the satellite galaxy, marked by an increase in the average $A_1/A_0$ value in the outer disc region ($\sim 4.5 -6 R_{\rm d}$).
 However, after the satellite merges with the host galaxy, the lopsidedness gets weakened subsequently in the post-merger remnant.
-By the end of the simulation run, at $t = 3.8 \Gyr$, the $A_1/A_0$ value becomes less than 0.1 in the outer parts ($\sim 4-7 R_{\rm d}$) of the stellar disc, thereby denoting the absence of a strong, coherent lopsidedness.
-We checked that, this broad trend of generation of lopsided distortion (with varying strength) in minor merger events holds true for different orbital configurations considered here; for the sake of brevity they are not shown here.
-The total (net) duration of the minor merger models showing the presence of an $m=1$ lopsidedness varies from $\sim 1.5 \Gyr$ to $\sim 1.85 \Gyr$ after the first pericentre passage of the satellite.
+By the end of the simulation run, at $t = 3.8 \Gyr$, the $A_1/A_0$ value becomes less than 0.1 in the outer parts ($\sim 4-7 R_{\rm d}$) of the stellar disc (see top right panel of Fig.~\ref{fig:lopsided_radial}), thereby denoting the absence of a strong, coherent lopsidedness.

+In order to make a systematic study on the temporal evolution of the $m=1$ lopsidedness for all models, next we study how the values of $A_1/A_0$ vary with time.
+To do that, for a certain model and at time $t$, we first compute the median value of $A_1/A_0$, within the radial extent $4-7 R_{\rm d}$ where the lopsidedness is prominent, and then study the resulting temporal variation.
+Fig.~\ref{fig:lopsised_temporalEvolution} shows the corresponding temporal variation of the $A_1/A_0$ values for six merger models with different orbital configurations (direct and retrograde) \footnote {We have computed the temporal evolutions for all minor merger models considered here.
+For the clarity of the representation, we are showing for only 6 models here.} As seen clearly from Fig.~\ref{fig:lopsised_temporalEvolution}, the broad trend of the temporal variation of the $m=1$ lopsided distortion, for all 5 minor merger models shown here (except gSadE006ret33), is similar to what is shown for the model gSadE001dir33.